postmanlabs/labs-docs/legacy-documentation/v5/postman_for_publishers/run_button/environments_run_button.md

 > Only the dynamic (HTML) Run in Postman button exposes the Run in Postman API.

 The Run in Postman API uses the `_pm()` method to create or modify client-side environments.
-You could use the API to do something like pass login credentials to Postman:
+For example, You could use the API to pass login credentials to Postman:

 ```javascript
 _pm('env.create', 'Spotify', {